spcl/spada/irspec/docs/spatial/spatial.md

 For each element in the stream, the computation is executed.
 The elements are processed in the order they are received.

-One may either provide the number of elements to receive, or receive until the sender is done.
+The foreach loop is defined on a generator (i.e., `receive(stream_name)`), and may optionally accept an additional range iterator (for example, `[0:K]` or `[0:2, 0:N]`).
+If an additional range iterator is provided, it is considered as an implicit zip operator, in which the range will terminate the loop upon completion.
+This range can be used to provide a fixed number of elements to receive.
+Otherwise, the `foreach` loop will receive until the sender is done:

 ```rust
 // Receive until the sender is done
 completion completion_name = foreach variables in receive(stream_name) {